|MEETING PLACE:||San Juan Inn, Hwy 163 and the San Juan River, Mexican Hat, UT 84531|

 As the San Juan carries us further into this majestic geological corridor, we begin to see evidence of the earth’s activity—slow and steady, or sudden and violent—over the course of its 300-plus-million-year existence.
 After winding our way through the fascinating Goosenecks, we’re treated to glimpses of rocky wonders like Cedar Mesa, Cowboy Hat, and Eagle Rock.
 Beneath this stretch of river lie extensive oil fields, and at lower water levels, we may be able to see the very oil seeps where the Ancestral Puebloans may have gathered this precious resource for fuel and medicine.
 All along, we keep watch for bighorn sheep near the water.

-Our trip is certainly not devoid of whitewater, and this stretch of river delivers plenty of excitement with rapids such as Ross and Government.
+Our trip is certainly not devoid of whitewater, and this stretch of river delivers excitement with rapids such as Ross and Government.

 A favorite activity on the San Juan is a visit to Slickhorn Gulch for a much-needed swim in its natural plunge pools.
 This beautiful canyon holds many hidden surprises, including fossils, maidenhair ferns, and waterfalls.